comp9447-team4/soar/README.md

 ```

 ## Direnv
-Setup direnv for environment variable.
+Setup direnv for environment variables.
 This is used for substituing environment variables to params.
 It's optional, you can just set your environment variables as in `.envrc-demo`.
 ```
 cp .envrc-demo .envrc